F41zK4r1m/TryHackMe/PalsForLife.md

 ## Flag 4:

-Now, I have to perform privilege escalation & get the root access on the target host to fetch the final flag.
-From the kubernetes enumeration I am already aware that using token & certificate I can create the new POD.
+To escalate privileges and gain root access on the target host, I exploited a misconfiguration in Kubernetes.
+From previous Kubernetes enumeration, I identified that using a token and certificate, I could create a new POD.
-Leveraging this misconfiguration I checked the yaml structure for one of the POD to create a new malicious POD, that will get execute my bash reverse shell & also mount the root directory.

-I checked the structure of the Gitea-0 POD & used the same image name to create a malicious POD:
+Analyzing the structure of the existing Gitea-0 POD, I crafted a YAML file for a malicious POD.
+The malicious POD utilized the same image name as the Gitea-0 POD to create confusion.

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/21a41463-f9b9-480b-954f-3780cb3aa7fd)